JAForbes/sum-type/readme.md

 - Tiny for frontend usage
 - Avoid pitfalls found in other sum type libraries

-#### How does static-sum-type differ from other libraries in the ecosystem.
+#### How does static-sum-type differ from other libraries in the ecosystem?

 `static-sum-type` removes the following features because we believe they lead to brittle codebases.